 Milk based latte – Simply pound (with our handmade wooden muddler) or grate and add 1 tsp to 200ml coconut or cow’s milk.
 Bring to boil, let simmer for 2 mins, sieve, pour and enjoy a delicious hot cuppa.

 Pickles – Slice them into julienne (cut in thin strips) and make pickles with ginger, green chilli, mustard oil and spices – 2 recipes will be included in your order

 Food and Soups – Simply grate and add 1 tbsp to cook warm food or make broths.

 Ingredient: pure organic fresh turmeric

 Add raw organic turmeric to your SLOW lifestyle and reap its wholesome benefits!

 Did you know that Curcuma longa L. (turmeric) of ginger family belongs to the group of Oldest Cultivated Spice plants in the south-east Asian countries.
 Turmeric is also known to have been used for centuries in India for the medical treatments of illnesses such as skin diseases, infection, sore throat, stress, and depression.

-* The Slow Farm is a sustainable home, food and lifestyle brand with a conscious endeavour to explore, create and consume responsibly.
+* The Slow Farm is a sustainable home, organic food and lifestyle brand with a conscious endeavour to explore, create and consume responsibly.
 50% of your proceeds towards The Slow Farm, goes back into the organic soil.